Work-life integration: a complete guide for employers and employees

 - Blurred boundaries: Combining personal and professional spaces might blur boundaries.
 For some people, it can be difficult to fully disengage from work and focus on other things.
 For example, it can be tempting to check or respond to a work email when it's family time.
 Suggest employees use out-of-office or do-not-disturb settings on devices to identify when they're using their personal time.

-You can dramatically change how employees manage their lives by supporting healthy work-life integration.
-The policies you implement can create an environment that enhances well-being, job satisfaction, and productivity so employees will thrive inside and outside of their professional roles.
+You can change how employees manage their lives by supporting healthy work-life integration.
+The policies you implement can create an environment that enhances well-being, job satisfaction, and productivity, so employees will thrive inside and outside of their professional roles.

 Offer flexible work schedules

-Flex schedules can reduce employee stress and enhance productivity.
-Give your employees the opportunity to adjust work hours, so they have time to manage personal responsibilities and priorities throughout the day.
+Flexible schedules can reduce employee stress and boost productivity.
+Allow your employees to adjust their hours so they can manage personal responsibilities and priorities throughout the day.

 Encourage remote work options